ndlopez/weather/notif_app/README.md

 > $ osascript -l JavaScript notif_app.js

 ## Windows 10/11 version
-Using the Windows notification and PowerShell snippet to display weather data.
-Once included batch code is set on task Scheduler it will run every set time.
+Display weather information using the Windows notification system and a PowerShell snippet.
+Once set on task Scheduler it will run every set time.

-Currently the app uses Python to fetch current data.
+Currently the app uses Python to fetch/scrape current data.
 A binary is in development.

 ## Environment
 - MacBookPro, MacOS 15.5